 DevSwarm

-DevSwarm is a Desktop Application that enables software developers to move as fast as they can think via a carefully crafted UX that allows them to switch between the most powerful AI tools with a keystroke.
-This revolutionary approach lets developers work on anything and everything at the speed of thought through what we call parallel AI agents, or "Workspaces."
+DevSwarm is a desktop application that enables software developers to move as fast as they can think through a carefully crafted UX that lets them switch between the most powerful AI tools with a single keystroke.
+This innovative approach lets developers work on anything and everything at the speed of thought using what we call parallel AI agents, or “Workspaces.”

 Methods